 Average recording quality.
 Low-frequency extension of 380Hz is just below average, but LFE is not a huge factor in speech comprehensibility.
 On the other hand, HFE plays a significant role in speech intelligibility and the value of 7.2KHz is decent.
 Additionally, the response of the microphone between LFE and HFE is pretty flat and neutral.

-The G930 have a good set of active features, a great wireless range and very low latency which is great for gaming and watching videos.
-The Logitech Gaming software is even better with G930 than with the G430 with more customization options and button mapping which is not available on most gaming headsets.
+The Logitech G930 have a good set of active features, a great wireless range and very low latency which is great for gaming and watching videos.
+The Logitech Gaming software is even better with G930 than with the G430, with more customization options and button mapping which is not available on most gaming headsets.
 However, they have a 10hr battery life which is decent but could be better, but at least they have a lot of power saving features which allows them to last quite a while if you don't have really long gaming sessions.

-The G930 have a good wireless range.
+The Logitech G930 have a good wireless range.
 They do not reach as far as some of the best performing Bluetooth headphones in direct line of sight but when the signal was obstructed they reached up to 50ft without any major connection drops.
 This makes them a suitable gaming headset with enough range so that you can use them to listen to music while walking around in your home.

 The G930 have 21ms of latency which excellent for gaming and watching video content.
 They perform even better than some home theater headphones which makes them a good choice for watching movies too.

-These headphones have a decent battery life that delivers up to 10 hours of continuous playtime.
+The Logitech G930 headphones have a decent battery life that delivers up to 10 hours of continuous playtime.
 They take quite a bit of time to charge when compared to more recent Bluetooth headphones but compared to some of the other gaming headsets they have a decent performance.
 They also automatically turn off if there's no audio playing to save power and can be used while charging which is great for gaming marathons if you're close to a power source.

-The Logitech Gaming Software is the most customizable when paired with the G930 headset.
+The Logitech Gaming Software is highly customizable when paired with the G930 headset.
 You get access to a great equalizer and surround sound effects you can personalize, microphone and volume levels you can set directly from within the software as well as swappable profiles with saved personal settings.
-Also, the G930 has 3 additional buttons that you can map to trigger specific commands, which is great and not available for most gaming headphones.
+Also, the G930 headset has 3 additional buttons that you can map to trigger specific commands, which is great and not available for most gaming headphones.